iampoundcake/joe-website/src/content/media-library/foster/index.md

 ## slap rating

-this slaaaaaaps. keegan has a special way with words. her ability to tell so much in such a small book. sentences are packed with so much emotion and depth. i enjoyd this story a ton.
+this slaaaaaaps. keegan has a special way with words. her ability to tell so much in such a small book. sentences are packed with so much emotion and depth. i enjoyed this story a ton.